 Dorset Healthcare Adult Neuropsychology Service

-As part of a multidisciplinary team, you'll participate in the morning handover meetings, case meeting with doctors and most of all will collaborate with other therapists to coordinate their assessments and interventions with the holistic neuro-rehabilitation programmes.
-During weekly lunchtime seminars, you'll not only be introduced to knowledge of the neurological aspects of stroke and brain injury, but also neuropsychological theory, test theory and psychotherapy theory and strategies.
-You will be given the opportunity to orally present and discuss a mini-case study during the month of January, a skill which is directly applicable to assignments in the course.
+As part of a multidisciplinary team at the Stroke Unit, students will participate in the morning handover meetings, case meeting with doctors and most of all will collaborate with other therapists to coordinate their assessments and interventions with the holistic neuro-rehabilitation programmes.
+During weekly lunchtime seminars, students will be introduced to knowledge about neurological aspects of stroke, brain injury, but also neuropsychological theory, test theory and psychotherapy theory and strategies.
+Students are given the opportunity to orally present and discuss a mini-case study during the month of January, a skill which is directly applicable to assignments in the course.

-The placement on the stroke unit follows a gradual programme of teaching and applied practice.
-Commonly, you will have acquired substantial skills and knowledge by January-February during the placement year.
-This can enable you to work fairly autonomously at the level of assistant neuropsychologist.
+There may be further opportunities to work with in-patients at the Neurological Assessment and Rehabilitation unit at Poole Hospital.
+All of the placements with the Neuropsychology Service follow a gradual programme of teaching and applied practice.
+Commonly, students have acquired substantial skills and knowledge by January-February during the placement year.
+This can enable them to work fairly autonomously on the level of assistant neuropsychologists.
 This experience is often very valuable for those candidates who intend to apply for assistant jobs in view of clinical psychology training.
-Additionally, you'll be confronted with the pressures and professional requirements of working in the NHS, which will add substantially to your work experience.
+Additionally, students will be confronted with the pressures and professional requirements of working in the NHS, which will add substantially to their work experience.

-Students who have gained the confidence, skill and knowledge to work professionally with patients often welcome the opportunity to enroll in other activities offered within the Neuropsychology Service.
-Recently, our students have also become involved in activities such as cognitive-behavioural, relaxation, health management and life skills groups within Poole Hospital.
-Depending on availability, you could also be offered involvement in the Community Brain Injury Service across Dorset, for instance working with other psychologists on the team, facilitating assessments, groups or the peer support group.
-Participation in free courses by Dorset Healthcare is also possible.
+Students who have gained the confidence, skill and knowledge to work professionally with patients often welcome the opportunity to enroll in other activities offered within the Neuropsychology Service, such as such as cognitive-behavioural, relaxation, health management and life skills groups within Poole Hospital.
+Also, participation in free courses by Dorset Healthcare is possible.

 Shelley Park Neuro Care Centre

-Shelley Park Neuro Care Centre provides specialist support for its residents through a holistic, person-centred approach to care and rehabilitation planning.
+Shelley Park Neuro Care Centre is one destination for people who have passed through Poole Hospital's Stroke Service, and provides specialist support for its residents through a holistic, person-centred approach to care and rehabilitation planning.
 While striving to always maintain a growing reputation as a centre of excellence, the policy of the centre is that residents are cared for in a warm and homely environment while having access to the best medical, nursing and rehabilitation professionals available.
 As Shelley Park works jointly with Southampton University and Bournemouth University to offer specialist placements and research opportunities, the centre is at the forefront of evidence-based practice.
-It is located within a thriving community which allows the promotion of independence and return to community where possible.
-Shelley Park aims to offer daily community access to all our residents.
+Located within a thriving community which allows the promotion of independence and return to community where possible, Shelley Park aims to offer daily community access to all our residents.
 Their successful milieu approach results in shorter admission periods for residents on the transitional pathway.

-The interdisciplinary team that you'll work with includes specialists in neuro-nursing, neuro-physiotherapy, clinical neuropsychology, speech and language therapy, music therapy, neuro-occupational therapy, and therapeutic art and neuro-rehabilitation assistants..
+The interdisciplinary team that students will work with includes specialists in neuro-nursing, neuro-physiotherapy, clinical neuropsychology, speech and language therapy, music therapy, neuro-occupational therapy, and therapeutic art and neuro-rehabilitation assistants..

-The Shelley Park model consists of a Complex pathway, an Enduring care pathway and a Transitional pathway, and you may work within any one of these.
+The Shelley Park model consists of a Complex pathway, an Enduring care pathway and a Transitional pathway, and students may work within any one of these.
 There are also step down units based in the community at various locations within Dorset which are subject to a resident’s needs.
 Finally, there is an independent living flat based on the main campus which allows a thorough assessment to tailor a person-centred discharge plan, to ensure long-term success.
-To read more about Shelley Park and the activities that youcan expect to be involved in during your placement, please explore the centre's website.
+To read more about Shelley Park and the activities that placement students can expect to be involved in, please explore our website.

 How long is my placement?

-You must complete a minimum of 12 weeks, though placements can be longer (subject to agreement between yourself and the placement provider).
-You wi'll spend 8 hours per week on placement.
+You must complete a minimum of 12 weeks (one day per week), though placements can be longer (subject to agreement between yourself and the placement provider).
+You will spend 8 hours per week on placement.
 You will be expected to keep a placement log and undergo a half-way and end of placement review.